Mendeir/ProgrammingPrinciplesAndPracticeUsingCPP/ProgrammingPrinciplesAndPracticeUsingCPP/Chapter02/README.md

-# Answers to Review and Drills
+# Answers to Review, Drills and Exercises
-Note: All non-programming exercises will be listed here.
+Note: All non-programming questions will be listed here.

 ## Drills